-The Franklin Shared Decision Making Committee is designed to establish, monitor, and evaluate goals for budgeting, staffing, curriculum, planning, school organization, staffing patterns, and staff development.
+The Franklin Shared Decision-Making Committee is designed to establish, monitor, and evaluate goals for budgeting, staffing, curriculum, planning, school organization, staffing patterns, and staff development.
 This model is aligned to state legislation and HISD board policy.
-The intention of the SDMC is to pull together our community in a constructive, organized, and unified body to enhance the education of all students.
+The intention of the SDMC is to gather our community in a constructive, organized, and unified body to enhance the education of all students.

-The SDMC functions under the direction of the Head of School.
+The SDMC functions under the direction Ms. Laura Zavaleta, the principal of the school.
 Members of the SDMC attend SDMC meetings for the term of his/her office, monitor the implementation of the School Improvement Plan, address issues presented by the Head of School, present issues for discussion and recommend resolutions to the SDMC, create ad hoc committees by consensus of the SDMC, chair standing committees and ad hoc committees, submit minutes to the Head of School for committee meetings, and report the recommendations to the SDMC.
 The SDMC is responsible for approving all professional development plans for the school.

 Shared Decision-Making Process